donatj/force-color.org/README.md

 Just edit the coresponding TSV and submit a Pull Request.

-The tables get generated based on them.
+The tables on the website are generated based on the TSV files.

 - https://github.com/donatj/force-color.org/blob/dev/tables_libraries.tsv
 - https://github.com/donatj/force-color.org/blob/dev/tables_software.tsv